nahidalam/NLPNotes/2_WordEmbedding.md

 https://www.kaggle.com/c/word2vec-nlp-tutorial#part-2-word-vectors
 https://www.quora.com/How-is-GloVe-different-from-word2vec

+### Word Embedding does NOT represent context:
+The vector values for a word represent its position in this embedding space [12] not context.
+Think of the distributed/dense representation example we discussed in the beginning.
+Words with similar property/meaning will be closer in the embedding space.
+But this does not represent context.
+You have to use BERT if you want to represent context in your embedding.

 ### How to make these models computationally more efficient

 Hierarchical Softmax and Skip-Gram Negative Sampling are used.
 For details - refer the original paper and slide#7 here https://docs.google.com/file/d/0B7XkCwpI5KDYRWRnd1RzWXQ2TWc/edit

 - Hierarchical Softmax: Representing Softmax as binary tree.
 So runtime improves from O(V) to O(log2V)

 ## Reference:
 1. Google code https://code.google.com/archive/p/word2vec/